Class of 1958 Career Development Professor

-Nemit Shroff is an Assistant Professor of Accounting at the MIT Sloan School of Management.
+Nemit Shroff is the Class of 1958 Career Development Professor and an Associate Professor of Accounting at the MIT Sloan School of Management.

 Shroff’s research examines whether and why financial reporting affects managerial actions, particularly their investment decisions.
 His recent research explores some of the reasons why financial reporting creates information to facilitate managerial decisions, in contrast to the usual focus on information for external investors’ decisions.
 His research also examines the factors that determine managers’ financial reporting choices and ultimately the quality of financial reports.